SeaWulf Quick Start Guide

 SeaWulf HPC Quick Start Guide

-SeaWulf is a high-performance computing cluster with advanced components from AMD, Dell, HPE, and others, located at the Stony Brook University Computing Center.
-It's available for the campus community and Brookhaven Lab staff.
+SeaWulf is a high-performance computing cluster with advanced components from AMD, Dell, HPE, and others.
+It's available for the campus community, Brookhaven National Laboratory staff, and New York State companies.

 This guide will get you started with your first job submission in about 30 minutes.